How to enjoy the new sightseeing train "Hinabi (Yo-tabi)" in North Tohoku

 Kamaishi Daikannon (Image courtesy of Iwate Prefecture Tourism Association)

 Kamaishi Daikannon was built to repose the souls of those who died in various natural disasters and to fulfill the wishes of those who live in this world.
-It consists of a 48.5 meter high, 12-story chalk statue of the fish basket Kannon holding a fish, a stupa enshrining the remains of Buddha, and a hall for the immovable object.
+It consists of a 48.5 meter tall, 12-story chalk statue of the Fish Cradle Kannon holding a fish, a stupa enshrining the relics of Lord Buddha, and a hall for the immovable object.
 Inside the womb of the Kannon, the 33 Kannon statues and the Seven Deities of Good Fortune are enshrined, and visitors can tour the womb.
 The view from the fish basket observatory, which is 120 meters above sea level, and from the Jodo Bridge, which has been set up as a photo point, is breathtaking.

 Kamaishi Daikannon stands on a hill overlooking Kamaishi Bay.
 This location, with its expansive view of the sea and sky, is also an excellent photo spot.
 The best angle is to look up at the red "Jodo Bridge" in front of the Kannon.
 The view of Kamaishi Bay from the Jodo Bridge is also spectacular!